Records research service

 State which records you have already searched, even if the results were negative, e.g. International Genealogical Index (IGI), census returns, civil certificates of birth marriage and death, or which web site you have searched as information on them can vary.
 This will help prevent duplication of research, helping us to use your money effectively.
 Negative results and lateral thinking can often point the way to new avenues of research.

 We will acknowledge receipt of your request within 5 working days and give you an estimate of the likely time the research will take.
-We aim to complete orders within 15 working days.
-However this is a very popular service and delays can occur at busy times.
+We normally aim to complete orders within 15 working days.

 Requests for research are dealt with in order of receipt.